evanca/quick-portfolio/projects/ML_HCI/ML_HCI.md

 #### Phase 4: 30 Epoch Opus

 30 Epoch Opus, is a 3 track EP.
 It features 3 musical works in diverse styles.
 The harmonic materials (melodies and harmonies) for each piece were composed using a deep learning model with an LSTM-based architecture.
 The instruments and timbres chosen to synthesise (or sound out) these materials were not provided by the model.
 Instead, 3 distinct approaches to texture and timbre were employed each involving the manipulation of samples to some degree.
+The result is 3 pieces with markedly different sonic palettes spanning electronic, noise, and pseudo-contemporary styles.
 In order to create interesting harmonic/melodic results, the model is left partially underfit and uses highly novel input data chosen for its originality.
 This underfitting allows some features present in the original data to “shine through” but prevents the material from becoming an overly generalised representation of the inputs.
 This leaves space for an element of chance and surprise in the output.
 The model architecture and hyperparameters have been selected to support this approach.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=951154666/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://stephenroddy.bandcamp.com/album/30-epoch-opus">30 Epoch Opus by Stephen Roddy</a></iframe>